chemprop/chemprop/docs/source/tutorial/cli/predict.rst

 **Multiclass**:

  * :code:`conformal-multiclass` Generates a set of possible classes for each prediction such that the true class has probability :math:`1-\alpha` of falling in the set.
 The desired error rate :math:`\alpha` can be controlled with the parameter :code:`--conformal-alpha <float>` which is set by default to 0.1.
 Set generated using the basic conformal method. (https://arxiv.org/abs/2107.07511)
  * :code:`conformal-adaptive` Similar to conformal-multiclass, this method generates a set of possible classes but uses an adaptive conformal method.
-The desired error rate :math:`\alpha` can be controlled with the parameter `--conformal_alpha <float>` which is set by default to 0.1. (https://arxiv.org/abs/2107.07511)
+The desired error rate :math:`\alpha` can be controlled with the parameter :code:`--conformal_alpha <float>` which is set by default to 0.1. (https://arxiv.org/abs/2107.07511)
  * :code:`isotonic-multiclass` Calibrate multiclass classification datasets using isotonic regression.
 It uses a one-vs-all aggregation scheme to extend isotonic regression from binary to multiclass classifiers. (https://arxiv.org/abs/1706.04599)

 Uncertainty Evaluation Metrics